Previous chapter

 Cab construction

-Once the main chassis compenents have been fitted we move onto the cab construction and is often the case with trucks and cars we are faced with the dilemma of how to approach painting the interior.
+Once the main chassis compenents have been fitted we move onto the cab construction.
+As is often the case with truck and car builds we are faced with the dilemma of how to approach painting the interior.
 Unfortunately, Zvezda have not helped us with this task!
-They have designed the cab roof to join just behind the screen where no joint on the real vehicle (so far as I could determine) appeared.
-Masking the joint after painting the interior would not be my preferred plan of attack so I figured that issue would need to be addressed first.
+They have designed the cab roof to join just behind the screen where no joint on the real vehicle (so far as I could determine) was present.
+Filling the joint after painting the interior would not be my preferred plan of attack so I figured that issue would need to be addressed first.

 To be able to get decent access to paint the cab interior and add the instrument decals the cab ideally needs to be built in two halves.
-I preferred in this case to leave the screen and all the cab windows off rather than mask them, until the cab is painted.
+I preferred to leave the screen and all the cab windows off rather than mask them, until after the cab is painted.

 I found the main fit issue with the whole cab assembly concerns the doors.
 They are a little oversized and do require some trimming to sit well if placing them in the closed position.
 The door parts are connected to the sprue gate right over the intersection of both outer skin and inner body making clean up far more of a challenge than it should be!